meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 PA was associated with discriminative responding such as those in a good mood found a meaningful task meaningful but found a meaningless task meaningless.
 Content dependent.
 ## Hedonism vs Eudaimonism
+**Hedonism**
+- simple pleasure
+-
-Hedonism, simple pleasure, is separate from eudaimonism as it emerges from activities that are expressions of one's **essential self**.
+- eudaimonism as it emerges from activities that are expressions of one's **essential self**.
+Fulfillment via actualization of one's potential.